 Some of the most common AC problems may be causing your temperature feuds.
 Inconsistent temperatures may be caused by one of these air conditioning issues:

-Return Air: The return air vent is where your AC pulls out the warm air from your home to make room for the cool air.
-Many homes simply to not have enough return air vent in their home, meaning that not all the warm air is being pulled out.
+6. Return Air: The return air vent is where your AC pulls out the warm air from your home to make room for the cool air.
+Many homes simply do not have enough return air vent in their home, meaning that not all the warm air is being pulled out.